 The University of Washington: A Promising Practice in Making Distance Learning Courses Accessible to Students with Disabilities

-The Sloan Consortium (Sloan-C) is a consortium of institutions and organizations committed to quality online education.
-Sloan-C shares effective practices in order to promote quality education that is accessible and affordable for anyone, anywhere, at any time.
-Sloan-C recognizes practices with the following characteristics:
+The Online Learning Consortium, previously known as the Sloan Consortium (Sloan-C), is a consortium of institutions and organizations committed to quality online education.
+The Online Learning Consortium shares effective practices in order to promote quality education that is accessible and affordable for anyone, anywhere, at any time.
+The Online Learning Consortium recognizes practices with the following characteristics:

 - Replicability-the practice can be implemented in a variety of learning environments